IndexFziQ/Self-Supervised-Learning-for-NLP/README.md

 **After giving a nearly whole distinction, we can answer "What is self-supervised learning?" clearly.**

 6. self-supervised learning: It belongs to unsupervised learning with (almost) no human intervention.
 Differently, the model uses naturally existed supervision signals for training.
+Labels are obtained from the structure of the data.
 In other words, the supervision signals exist in the unlabeled data and we utilize the prediction way (like supervised learning) to train the model.

 **Others**

-7. transfer learning: Train on one problem, but test on a different but related problem, e.g. multi-task learning, incremental learning and domain adaptation.
+7. transfer learning: Train on one problem, but test on a different but related problem, which is a pretrain-then-finetune pipeline, e.g. multi-task learning, incremental learning and domain adaptation.
+And to some degree, self-supervised learning is also included because of the pretrain-then-finetune pipeline.
 8. active learning: In the beginning, given little labels, the model should study which labeled samples are needed and meaningful.
 It aims to teach model to select more important data.
 9. zero/one/few-shot learning: Given no/one/little samples, we try the best to train a classifier.